dlcs/protagonist/docs/adr/0000-api-project-design.md

 ## Decision Outcome

 "Organise by Feature and use MediatR", because we can use MediatR to encapsulate the various use-cases of the API.
-Together with feature folders this should allow developers to more easily identify the capabilities of the API and target the section they need to,
+Together with feature folders this should allow developers to more easily identify the capabilities of the API and target the section they need to.

 ## Pros and Cons of the Options